AAAEEEE/deep-knn/README.md

 ## Dependencies

-This code is written in python.
+This code is written in python using the highly underrated Chainer framework.
+If you know PyTorch, you will love it =).

 Dependencies include:

 * Python 2/3
 * [Chainer](https://chainer.org/)